Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 While winter can bring a sense of cozy calm, it can also stir up a bit of cabin fever.
 Try these winter DIY projects and mini makeovers to give your home a fun refresh.
 Who knows, maybe you can get the family involved and inspire some quality-time traditions.
 You’ll also feel much better riding out the winter in a home with updates you love!

 Give Your Walls a DIY Update

 You look at the walls in your home day in and day out, so they can quickly feel boring.
 The good news is, there are a lot of different ways you can give your walls a refresh.
-Whether you want a simple project or a more involved update, we have some ideas to get you started.
+Whether you want a simple DIY project or a more involved update this winter, we have some ideas to get you started.

 When selecting the type of paint you’re going to use, look for low- and no-volatile organic compounds (VOC) paints.
 VOC paint can release low level toxic emissions into the air.
 The low- and no-VOC versions give you a healthier environment, both while you paint and long after you’re finished.

 An accent wall is a fun winter project that shows off your artistic side and creates a sense of excitement.
 Don’t worry about being Michelangelo, it’s more about the fun you have making the mural than it is about the artistic element.
 If you’re really intimidated by the task, select a picture you’d like to replicate and check if your local library has an overhead projector you can check out.
 This way you can project the image onto the wall and then color in the lines.